 Employment Outlook and Salary Info

 The BLS doesn't provide information specific to e-business consultants.
-However, it did report that management analysts - also known as management consultants - earned median salaries of $79,870 as of May 2013.
-The number of employed management analysts was projected to grow 19% between 2012 and 2022, according to the BLS, which is a faster-than-average rate.
+However, it did report that management analysts - also known as management consultants - earned median salaries of $81,320 as of May 2015.
+The number of employed management analysts was projected to grow 14% between 2014 and 2024, according to the BLS, which is a much faster-than-average rate.
 During this time, an increased push for efficiency and international expansion among businesses should drive employment growth.